-Inside the buildings themselves and on the playgrounds, I can see children growing into Rights Respecting citizens.
-I am really pleased to see and hear the common language of ‘respect’, ‘resilience’, ‘resourcefulness’, reflection’ and’ reciprocity’.
-I am convinced that children like to become more independent as people and the use of the ‘R’s’, as we call them, is the way it works at Brockhurst.
+It is normal for every child in our school to see and hear the common language of ‘respect’, ‘resilience’, ‘resourcefulness’, reflection’ and’ reciprocity’.
+In fact, the parents and visitors who visit our school routinely comment on how respectful the children are, how calm and purposeful the children are and how the culture of ‘respect’ is clear to see-and feel” I am convinced that children like to become more independent as people and the use of the ‘R’s’, as we call them, is the way it works at Brockhurst.
 I am very aware also, that parents can see the growth in their children and experience a mixture of emotions as this happens; pride at their child ‘growing up’ and perhaps a little awkwardness at their child not needing them in the same way anymore.
 The staff understand this, not least because many of us are parents too.

 This successful growth in citizenship and learning was replicated for each child in each class last year.
 This is our daily mission-to get to know, understand and care for each child as an individual so that they thrive.
 It is why we can say ‘the child is at the centre of all that we do’ and why we are proud to be employed to serve the Brockhurst Primary School community.